 The roads are fairly quiet, but also quite bumpy as well.
 Take care when riding a scooter, as accidents can and do happen.
 There are so many international medical centres all over the populated parts of Ko Lanta, so you will be well cared for if you do need medical attention.

 We paid 300Baht per day for 2 motorbikes, but that was a good deal as they were pretty clapped out bikes.

 Motorbike taxis can be found everywhere along the street and if you walk along, looking hopeful, one will find you.
 There are also pickup truck taxis, and truck tuk-tuks available and you can flag these down easily.

 Hiring a motorbike will cost between 150 and 300Baht per day and this is a perfect way to explore the island.
 Going all the way from Long Beach in the north to the national park in the south will take around 45 minutes.

-The traffic is light, but watch out for potholes and bumpy parts of road.
-There are a number of waterfalls, lookouts, secret hidden beaches, and roadside fruit shake stands to check out along the way.
+The traffic is light, but watch out for potholes and bumpy parts of the road.
+There are a number of waterfalls, lookouts, secretly hidden beaches, and roadside fruit shake stands to check out along the way.
 We saw heaps of monkeys on the side of the road, please be careful as they are totally unpredictable!